geeklearningio/gl-ionic2-secure-storage/README.md

 # Usage

-## Create a config class for the GLSecureStorageProvider
+## Create a config provider for the GLSecureStorageProvider
 The `GLSecureStorageProvider` is configured via a configuration file named `GLSecureStorageConfigProvider`.
 You need to copy it from the source, give it another name and implement it's functions as described in the comments.
 File: https://github.com/geeklearningio/gl-ionic2-secure-storage/blob/master/src/providers/gl-secure-storage-config-provider.ts